katway17/tic-tac-toe/README.md

 # Tic Tac Toe Game

 A simple Tic Tac Toe game built with React and Vite!
-Players can take turns to mark their squares, and the game determines the winner or if there’s a tie.
+Players can take turns to mark their squares, and the game determines the winner.

 ## Live Demo
 https://tic-tac-toe-git-main-kathleen-waymans-projects.vercel.app/